Blumlaut/ac-adu-dash/README.md

 TODO: explain how this works

-Example Config for the E30 Drift:
+Example Config for the E30 Drift, add to ext_config.lua and copypaste ADU.ini, ADU5.ks and assets folder to car's extension folder.

 ```

+[INCLUDE: ADU.ini]

 [MODEL_REPLACEMENT_...]
 ACTIVE = 1
 FILE = bmw_m3_e30.kn5 ; you can find the name of the car kn5 in the folder of your car.